 We need to read through all previous customers’ feedback before buying new extensions.

 If the reviews are positive, we will gain more confidence to buy that extension and vice versa.
-It would be best if we focused on feedback about the plugin performance (e.g., how does it work, bugs, compatibility, etc.) and the support team (e.g., fast or slow response, possible fees,…).
+It would be best to focus on feedback about the plugin performance (e.g., how it works, bugs, compatibility, etc.) and the support team (e.g., fast or slow response, possible fees,…).

 We need to ensure that the providers offer concrete policies for the support period and refund if extensions don’t work.
-As a whole, most of the sellers will support the merchants within at least a month (or 3/6/12 months) and provide 30-60 days money-back guarantee.
+As a whole, most of the sellers will support the merchants within at least a month (or 3/6/12 months) and provide a 30-60 day money-back guarantee.